Second Battle of Newtonia: Battle

 While the two mountain howitzers helped hold the Union right against Confederate threats, the mounted detachment on the Confederate right outflanked the Union left, causing the retreat of McLain's Battery.
 Blunt had ordered an orderly retreat of about 300 yards, but the sight of the guns retreating demoralized some of the men of the 15th and 16th Kansas Cavalry Regiments, parts of which were routed.
 Watching elements of their opponents flee emboldened the Confederates, and the attack was pressed harder.
 The Union lines fell back all the way to the Ritchey Farm, where they reformed their lines, a process which was aided by the redeployment of McLain's battery.
 Even after this line was formed, some of the Union troops were still heading for the rear.
 A charge by two companies of the 2nd Colorado Cavalry surprised the Confederates and temporarily threw them into disorder.
 Confederate troops were also threatening to turn the Union left.
 Blunt, concerned that his men would run out of ammunition, began making preparations to withdraw from the field and positioned McLain's Battery on an elevation behind his main line.
 By now, it was approaching sundown, and Union reinforcements commanded by Brigadier General John B. Sanborn arrived on the field at around 17:00, having made a forced march from Fort Scott, Kansas after receiving orders from Curtis to join Blunt earlier in the day.
 After arriving, Sanborn formed his men to Blunt's left; there were now about 1,500 or 2,000 Union soldiers in the fight.

 Curtis arrived with Sanborn, and watched McLain's Battery withdraw in a state that Curtis described as "badly cut up".
 He helped to rally the Colorado battery, while Sanborn dismounted his men and prepared for an assault.
 Once Sanborn's men began attacking, Blunt's rejuvenated troopers joined in the counterattack.
-Two Rodman guns of Battery H, 2nd Missouri Light Artillery Regiment had arrived, giving the Union an artillery advantage of eight guns to two.
+Two guns of Battery H, 2nd Missouri Light Artillery Regiment had arrived, giving the Union an artillery advantage of eight guns to two.
 These newly arrived guns fired 22 shots during the battle.
 With the Union having thrown fresh troops into the fray and with the artillery advantage growing more marked, Shelby ordered a withdrawal.
 The Union counterattack drove for about 1 mile before halting.
 Elements of Fagan's command arrived to reinforce Shelby during the retreat, but the Confederates still withdrew to some woods near their original camp.
 Lause believes that part of Brigadier General John S. Marmaduke's Confederate division also participated in the battle.
 By this time, both sides were heavily fatigued, and Curtis and Blunt decided to postpone any pursuit until morning.
 Ford's and Hoyt's men left the battlefield at about 21:00, after which they occupied the town.